Changes To The CIMA Syllabus

 To help you get to grips with the CIMA 2019 syllabus, our tutors created a summary of the key changes from the 2015 syllabus.

-The first diagram here shows all modules, with green highlighting modules that have received minimal change, red highlighting modules that received significant change and orange showing modules with some change.
+This diagram shows all modules, with green highlighting modules that have received minimal change, red highlighting those that received significant change and orange where there was relatively minor change.

 New content & some old content dropped